AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

       the interface states.
 This is essentially the same vector that was computed in the previous step, with a few modifications.
 The most important is that if we set
-      , then we extrapolate the
+      castro.source_term_predictor, then we extrapolate the
       source terms from :math:`n` to :math:`n+1/2`, using the change from the previous step.